QaysAlnajjad/eks-infrastructure/README.md

 Terraform repository for provisioning the AWS and EKS foundation used by the platform.

-This repository is responsible for creating the Kubernetes infrastructure layer and the initial bootstrap resources needed before the GitOps applications repository takes over.
+This repository is responsible for creating the Kubernetes infrastructure layer and the initial bootstrap resources needed before ArgoCD takes over application delivery from the GitOps repository.

+---

-## Purpose
+## Overview

 This repository provisions and bootstraps: